library-pals/read-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
     "bookIsbn": "", // Required.
 The book's ISBN.
+Required.
     "notes": "", // Notes about the book.
+Optional.
+    "rating": "", // Rate the book.
+Optional.
+Default: `unrated`.
     "dateStarted": "", // Date you started the book (YYYY-MM-DD).
+Optional.
     "dateFinished": "", // Date you finished the book (YYYY-MM-DD).
+Optional.
   }
 }
 ```